jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 # Problem With Scalability

 Coravel internally uses `Task.WhenAll` to make sure async calls within scheduled tasks are processed efficiently.

-However, that does mean CPU intensive tasks could "hog" the thread that is processing the currently due tasks.
+However, CPU intensive tasks will "hog" the thread that is currently processing due tasks.
 This would force other due tasks to wait until the CPU intensive processing is completed.

 This design makes sure that in web application scenarios Coravel won't be hogging multiple threads that could otherwise be (and should be) used to respond to HTTP requests.

 But Santa is specifically using a console application so he doesn't need to worry about that!

 What should he do?

 # Schedule Workers